 There is, of course, an overhead to testing: capturing the Acceptance Criteria, creating the Acceptance Scenarios and Test Scenarios, running the tests and supporting User Acceptance Testing.
 However, that overhead could work out significantly less than a project that over runs and has defects in the production environment.

 There are four key factors to an identity management project:

-In our next Identity Management Testing blog in this series, we will go through how we use Visual Studio Team Services to document and store Acceptance Criteria, Acceptance Scenarios and Test Scenarios, and the results of previously run tests.
+Look out for the next Identity Management Testing blog in this series, in which we will go through how we use Visual Studio Team Services to document and store Acceptance Criteria, Acceptance Scenarios and Test Scenarios, and the results of previously run tests.

 You can also discover MIM’S new security feature by watching a recording of our Privileged Access Management webinar.